yimijj/Mini-Group-Repository-Making-Project/README.md

 Min Yi Ida Jiang

+Program that comments on your pets.
-Program that asks for a name and information about your pets and outputs a message depending on what you response is.
+It asks for a name and information about your pets and thus outputs a message depending on what you response is.